-1.11 Image export formats and media Images must be exported in commercially available formats.
-1.12 Image protection during power disruption Images must be preserved in the event of loss of power.
-Battery back-up will not be permitted 1.13 Unit must operate without the ignition being turned on.
-The Unit must have the ability to operate for at least 2 hours without power from the ignition.
+1.10 Security, duration and auto- clearing of log files.
+1.11 Image recording formats and media.
+Images must be encrypted to a minimum of FIPS 140/2.
+1.12 Image protection during power disruption.
+Images must be preserved in the event of loss of power.
+Battery back-up will not be permitted.
+1.13 Unit must operate without the ignition being turned on.
+The Unit must have the ability to operate for at least 30 mins without power from the ignition.
+The device must be hard wired to both constant and ignition supply.
 1.14 Image and audio data shall be recorded and stored in a unit separate from the camera head.
-1.15 GPS capability System must be compatible to allow for GPS capability.
-1.16 The system must be capable of recording audio time synchronised to the recorded images.
-1.17 The system shall not record audio except when audio recording is activated by means of an approved trigger.
-The system should have the ability to start recording audio data by means of at least two trigger buttons (see also 1.26 below).
-One trigger button must be capable of being activated by the driver.
+Self-contained storage cards within the camera head will not be acceptable.
+1.15 GPS capability.
+System must have GPS capability.
+1.16 The system must be capable of recording audio in real time and synchronized to the recorded images.
+If activated, the audio must record within the video file.
+Not in any separate file or folder.
+1.17 The system shall not record audio except when audio recording is activated by means of an approved trigger / panic switch.
+The system should have the ability to start recording audio data by means of a trigger button/switch.
+One trigger must be capable of being activated by the driver or passengers.
 Once the trigger is activated the system must begin to record audio data.
-The system will continue to record audio until the same trigger is activated again.
-The second activation of the trigger must result in the cessation of audio recording (e.g. a button could be pressed to begin audio recording, i.e. the trigger, which could for example be a button, would be pressed to begin audio recording, pressing the button again would stop audio recording).
-The second trigger button must be capable of being activated by the passengers in the vehicle independently of the driver.
-Once the trigger is activated the system must begin to record audio data.
-The system will continue to record audio until the same trigger is activated again.
-The second activation of the trigger must result in the cessation of audio recording (i.e. the trigger, which could for example be a button, would be pressed to begin audio recording, pressing the button again would stop audio recording).
+The system will continue to record audio until the same trigger is used to deactivate the audio (e.g. a/trigger could be pressed to begin audio recording, pressing the/trigger again would stop audio recording).
+The second /trigger where installed must be capable of being activated by the passengers in the vehicle independently of the driver.
 Both audio activation triggers must be independent of each other - this means that audio recording can only be deactivated by means of the same trigger (driver or passenger) that was used to activate the audio recording.
-1.18 The audio playback, when triggered, shall be in 'real time' and synchronised with the images that are captured.
-1.19 Digital sampling of the audio signal must exceed 8KHz 1.20 Digital resolution of the audio samples must exceed 10 bits.
-1.21 The audio microphone shall be integrated within the camera head.

-1.22 Audio data and image data must be stored together, not in separate files, and must be protected against unauthorised access or tampering.
-1.23 The system must support testing of the audio function for installation set-up and inspection purposes.
-1.24 The system must 'go to sleep' to reduce battery drain during prolonged idle time.
-It must be capable of immediate reactivation 1.25 Images recorded by the system shall not be displayed within the vehicle.
-1.26 The system must have at least two emergency activation triggers (audio activate buttons).
-One of the triggers / audio activate buttons must be capable of being operated by the driver - this must be independent of the audio recording activation switch.
-At least one other trigger / audio activate button must be capable of being operated by a passenger from any passenger seat in the vehicle.
-Once activated, this switch must trigger the recording of video and audio in accordance with section 6.1 below.
-The passenger must have sight of a notice that advises how to stop the audio recording

-1.27 The system must include a visual indicator that will clearly show when audio recording is taking place.
-This indicator must be visible to all passengers within the vehicle. clearly be seen by passengers.
+1.18 Audio data and image data must be stored together, not in separate files, and must be protected against unauthorised access or tampering (password access).
+1.19 The system must support testing of the audio function for installation set-up and inspection purposes.
+1.20 Images recorded by the system shall not be displayed constantly within the vehicle.
+The monitor must display live images as clearly visible by having a glance around as per ICO specifications, it must not display images constantly.
+1.21 The system must have a panic switch for audio activation.
+At least one trigger/audio activate button must be capable of being operated by the driver and a passenger.
+Once activated, this switch must trigger the recording of video and audio in accordance with section 1.17.
+1.22 The system must include a visual indicator that will clearly show when audio recording is taking place.
+This indicator must be visible to all passengers within the vehicle.
+This may take the form of an indicator LED built into the audio activation switch, or a remote LED that can clearly be seen by passengers.